Richardaeld/cola-vending-machine/README.md

 + Wireframe for RESTful API
 ![Api wireframe](readme/db/api_requests.jpg)
 ### Application Wireframes

 ### Live Application

+## Scalability

+# Assumptions
++ The vending machine will only dispense one cola at a time.
++ Frequent users will want to have a login to remember their card information. *Scalability
++ ColaCo will want to track who is buying their cola for ‘reasons’. *Scalability
++ Users will want a method of payment that does not require logging in.
++ Users will only use credit or debit cards.

 # Technology
 + Node.js – Runtime application that allows JS to be used outside of a browser.